incmixlabs/incmix-ts/packages/utils/README.md

 };
 ```

-Since the custom validator takes the entire custom TSR objects - the type can be leveraged in order to allow for custom
+Since the custom validator takes the entire custom TSR objects - the `CustomTsRuntimeObject.type` can be leveraged in
-TSR objects with a different `CustomTsRuntimeObject.type`
-to have the same `schema` and `customValidator`
+order to allow for custom TSR objects with a different types to have the same `schema` and `customValidator`

 ## Example `customValidator`